on the Hayes Family in Tennessee

-For more on the early history of his family, see the book George Hayes of Windsor and his Descendants, available in reproduction on Amazon.
+For more on the early history of the Hayes family, see the book George Hayes of Windsor and his Descendants, available in reproduction on Amazon.

 My branch of the family (summary):

 Oliver Bliss Hayes, I (1783-1858), m.
 Sarah Clements Hightower

 Oliver Bliss Hayes, II (1825-1868), m.
 Emily McGavock